|

 The Effects of Addiction

-Substance use disorders cause changes in the wiring of the brain that leads to distorted thinking, behavior and body function.
+Substance use disorders cause changes in the brain’s wiring, leading to distorted thinking, behavior, and body function.
 Judgment, decision making, behavior control, learning, and memory also become compromised.
-A sense of intense pleasure, calm, alertness, and increased senses can result from using certain substances as well.
+A sense of intense pleasure, calmness, alertness and heightened senses can result from using certain substances.
 Addictions also result in intense cravings that make quitting difficult and relapses likely.
-Moreover, people can build up a tolerance to certain substances which results in needing larger doses to feel the same effects and eventually experiencing little to no effects from higher doses.
-This may lead to moving onto different or a mixture of substances.
+Moreover, people can build a tolerance to certain substances, needing larger doses to feel the same effects and eventually experiencing little to no results from higher doses.
+It may lead to moving onto a different or a mixture of substances.
 Addiction can lead to other mental illnesses, physical health issues, social issues, and possible death.
 (3)

 Why Do People Use Substances, such as Drugs and Alcohol?